matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

     - runs Sankoff to get sequences for internal nodes
     - use `make_worse_tree()` function from
       `dpvtex/perfect_phylogenies/perturb_phylogeny.py` to create non-MP edges
+      by replacing a subtree by a random tree
     - assigns `0`/`1` labels to edges of tree depending on whether the split represented by that edge is in the larch hDAG or not
     - if more than $\frac{1}{6}$ of the edges are non-MP or we tried more than